-The Educational Support Department is currently staffed by the School's Special Educational Needs Coordinator (SENCo) who has specialist experience and qualifications.
+The Educational Support Department is currently staffed by the School's Head of Educational Support (SENCo) and an assistant, both of whom have specialist experience and qualifications.

 For any pupil coming to the School with a history of Special Educational Need (SEN), we ask the parents to facilitate communication with the pupil’s existing school’s Special Educational Needs Coordinator.
 We are required to reassess all pupils on entry to the School.